caporaso-lab/developing-with-qiime2/book/plugins/tutorials/add-alignment-visualizer.md

 Luckily, scikit-bio's `TabularMSA` object has a built-in function for creating a text-based human-readable alignment summary through its `__repr__` function.
 We'll use that here, even though the representation it creates is a little crude and it is only a summary rather than a display of the full alignment.
 (Since our goal here is just to write a vizualizer --- not actually enable exploration of alignments --- this will suffice for our purposes.
-I'll leave it as an exercise to you at the end of this chapter to expand on this visualization.)
+I'll leave it as an exercise to you at the end of this section to expand on this visualization.)

 Start by creating a new file, `_visualizers.py` in your module's top-level directory.
 For me, this file will be `q2-dwq2/q2_dwq2/_visualizers.py`.
 Add the following code to that file.